How Long Does it Take to Drive Around Iceland?

 How Long Does it Take to Drive the Ring Road?

-To truly appreciate all the biggest and best stops around the Ring Road, we estimate you’ll need around 6 or 7 days.
+To truly appreciate all the biggest and best stops around the Ring Road, we suggest taking 5 to 7 days to drive around Iceland.
 This again could change depending on how comprehensive you’d like your visit to be, the season you’re visiting in, and more.

 It’s a well-known fact that there is plenty to do in Iceland all year round.
 Whether you want to explore the country 24 hours a day during summer’s midnight sun or you’d prefer to join the hunt for the elusive northern lights, Iceland’s Route 1 awaits you.

 In Iceland’s winter, daylight hours drop significantly, which might put some drivers off.
-However, you might be tempted to increase your chances of seeing the northern lights on your journey.
-Weather in winter is also more unpredictable, meaning that some smaller roads might close and impede your planned adventures.
-Make sure you stay off of F Roads and continue to check the weather on your way during the winter month.
+However, you might be tempted to increase your chances of seeing the Northern Lights on your journey.
+The weather in winter is also more unpredictable, meaning that some smaller roads might close and impede your planned adventures.
+Make sure you stay off of F Roads and continue to check the weather on your way during the winter months.

-In summer, the weather is - on average - far better.
+In summer, the weather is, on average, far better.
 During June, July and August, the roads in Iceland's Highlands, such as the F208, are also open.
 This allows incredible exploration opportunities if you want to get a little off-piste with your journey.
-While the midnight sun is incredible, be warned to keep an eye on the time so as to not tire yourself on the road and get into trouble.
+While the midnight sun is incredible, be warned to keep an eye on the time so as not to tire yourself on the road and get into trouble.
+At the end of your day, it’s your task to decide the best time to drive around Iceland, depending on what it is you want to experience.

 Another consideration of Iceland’s roads, particularly in summer, is cattle.
 Farmers will allow their sheep to roam as far as they like during the summer months for grazing.
 In most places, there are no roadside barriers, and sheep have a tendency to dart in front of cars when nervous.
 Drivers in Iceland are required to alert the authorities should there be an accident involving a sheep so that farmers can accurately account for their livestock.
 For more information about driving in Iceland, our blog is a great source of information.